Policy-Based Routing

 rule will allow it to intercept and properly route the UDP

-traffic of Wireguard server, please either use the OpenVPN server and configure it to use TCP
+traffic of the WireGuard server, please either use the OpenVPN server and configure it to use TCP

 Relevant part of /etc/config/pbr